SynBioDex/SBOL-visual/Glyphs/circular-plasmid/README.md

 ## Notes

-SO:0000155 Plasmid covers both circular and linear plasmids, so a new more specific child term has been requested from SO.
-SO:0000155 may be used as a stopgap until the new term is added.
+Note that for SBOL data representations, circularity SHOULD also be indicated with a type of SO:0000988.

 Complementary "left" and "right" versions of this glyph SHOULD be used together, flanking the region whose genomic context is being described.

-The Omitted Detail glyph SHOULD generally be contatenated to indicate that there is information about the plasmid not being represented.
+The Omitted Detail glyph SHOULD generally be concatenated to indicate that there is information about the plasmid not being represented.

 Example of RECOMMENDED usage: a plasmid containing a functional unit consisting of promoter, ribosome entry site, CDS, and terminator: